 to come back to love.

-The broodingly intense Orlando Medina-Ricardo Malerba recording may be the most played in milongas:
+The broodingly intense Orlando Medina-Ricardo Malerba version is probably the most frequently played in milongas:

 Luis Mendoza, singing with the credited composer Sánchez Gorio's orchestra, enunciates the lyrics sharply and dramatically:

 In this translation, I continue to give greater attention to how the lines scan with the original, not merely in length and rhyme but how they might fit with the music.
-This has a poetic effect, layering a tonal meaning onto the literal one, accentuating the romantic folk tragedy of the lyric.
-To be sure, "Gitana rusa" could be critiqued as orientalist or exoticizing; the link in the introduction (above) goes so far as to describe it as kitsch.
+This layers a tonal effect onto the literal meaning, accentuating the romantic folk tragedy of the lyric.
+To be sure, "Gitana rusa" could be critiqued as orientalist or exoticizing; the article linked in the heading (above) goes so far as to describe it as kitsch.
 The words gitana/o and gypsy may feed into that impression; both are misnomers based on the false belief that the Romani people were from Egypt.
 Roma or Romani are the preferred terms in most usages today.
 The former would scan but be less true to the period, as well as raising some difficulties in terms of number and gender.